 - How Can Funeral Funds Help Me?

 Burial is widely acceptable by most religions.
 Burial conforms to most religious traditions held by Jewish, Christian, and Islam.
-If the deceased followed any of these religions or their family is highly spiritual, they will typically choose burial as their final care option.
+If the deceased follows any of these religions or their family is highly spiritual, they will typically choose burial as their final care option.

 The headstone can be a tribute to the life of a loved one.
-It is an important memorial to the family, primarily if it’s located close to other deceased family members.
+It is an important memorial to the family, primarily if it’s close to other deceased family members.